Externships (College Student & DVM)

 - Recovery Process

 To participate in this program the extern must be must be a Kansas State University College of Veterinary Medical 3rd or 4th year student.
-We are now scheduling externships for 2015 for $300/week.
+We are now scheduling externships for $300/week.
 You are not limited on the number of weeks available.